 An injury or illness may lead to disabilities however, through specialized medical rehabilitation, many patients regain function and learn or improve skills that can compensate for lost abilities.

 The St. Catherine’s Rehabilitation Team works with one important goal in mind; to design a program individualized for each patient that helps them to achieve their maximum level of functional independence and return to the community as quickly as possible.

-Our specialized rehabilitation programs are designed to meet the needs of individuals who have a broad range of acute or chronic illness that cause temporary or permanent disability.
+Our specialized rehabilitation programs are designed to meet the needs of individuals who have a broad range of acute or chronic illnesses that cause temporary or permanent disability.
 Our programs combine medical care with rehabilitation services to help re-establish the functional, physical, cognitive and behavioral skills required to live as independently as possible.
-Physical, occupational, speech and respiratory therapies will be provided, as well as physician supervision and round-the-clock nursing care.
+Physical, occupational, speech, and respiratory therapies will be provided, as well as physician supervision and round-the-clock nursing care.

 St. Catherine’s is staffed with highly qualified medical professionals whose goal is to ensure that every patient gets the very best care and recovers as quickly as possible so they may return to their productive lives.

-St. Catherine’s Rehabilitation Hospital has a transitional apartment/suite where patients practice skills in a living room, kitchen, bathroom and laundry room.
+St. Catherine’s Rehabilitation Hospital has a transitional apartment/suite where patients practice skills in a living room, kitchen, bathroom, and laundry room.
 (Transitional suite is designed to re-train patients on activities of daily living before returning home).

 Specialized programs at St. Catherine’s Rehabilitation:

 - Parkinson’s Disease Interdisciplinary Clinic

 St. Catherine’s Rehabilitation Hospital has an Aquatic Center on campus.
 A temperature-controlled indoor swimming pool provides both inpatients and outpatients the ability to engage in therapeutic aquatic exercises.